By Kristy Espat

 During this time of fluctuating room demand, hoteliers and hosts need to optimize all of the revenue-making opportunities available to them.
 Fortunately, sometimes small adjustments can prove to be highly profitable.

 If you’re still changing your room pricing only once per season or a few times per year, you’re missing out on valuable revenue opportunities.
-By following a dynamic pricing strategy, you can make the most of ebbs and flows in demand to earn more profit.
+By following a dynamic pricing strategy, you can make the most of ebbs and flows in demand to increase your average daily rate (ADR) and revenue per available room (RevPar).

 The good news is, you don’t have to constantly monitor rates plans.
 With the help of a revenue management tool, you can automate pricing updates based on your local market and optimize revenue 24/7– no matter the size or type of your property.